kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 ## Summary

-The main goal of this enhancement is to authoritatively identify the Operating System on which a pod would like to run.
+The primary goal of this enhancement is to define the OperatingSystem scheduling requirements for a Pod in a manner which is common in the Kubelet as well as the KubernetesControlPlane. on which a pod would like to run.

 ## Motivation

 Identifying the OS of the pods during the API Server admission time is crucial to apply appropriate security constraints to the pod.
-Without proper identification, some admission plugins may apply unnecessary security constraints to the pods(which may prevent them from running properly) or in the worst case, don't apply security constraints at all.
+In the absence of having information about a target OS for a pod, some admission plugins may apply unnecessary security constraints to the pods(which may prevent them from running properly) or in the worst case, don't apply security constraints at all.